bittivirta/ssh-keys/README.md

 This repository contains the public SSH keys of Bittivirta staff members.
 The keys are used to grant access to servers.

+> :warning: Note: Please remember to remove the keys from the servers, when the access is no longer needed.
+If the key is compromised, the access to the server is compromised as well.

 ## Running the script

 To run the script, simply run the following command: